This article provides information on quotes and the quoting workflow in Appulate.

-Both the market users and the agency users can set each of these statuses at any step of the submission process.
+Both the market users and the agency users can set each of these statuses at any step of the quote request process.
 The set status can also be restored.

-Information about quotes is logged on the Activity tab of the RFQ interface and the Activity Log page accessed via the Activity menu.
+Information about quotes is logged on the Activity page accessed via the Quote request page and the Activity Log page accessed via the Activity menu.